Extramural Research - People, Prosperity and the Planet

 APPLICATION REVIEW: A peer review panel evaluates all EPA P3 Phase I applications for problem definition; innovation and technical merit; connections to sustainability in terms of people, prosperity and the planet; measurable results, evaluation method, implementation strategy; and integration of the P3 Award competition as an educational tool.
 Final funding decisions are made by EPA.

 WHAT IS THE NATIONAL SUSTAINABLE DESIGN EXPO?
 Held each spring in the Washington, D.C.
-Metro area, EPA’s P3 Award Competition at the National Sustainable Design Expo featuring EPA’s P3 Award brings together students, nonprofit organizations, government agencies, and businesses that are working to create a sustainable future.
+Metro area, EPA’s P3 Award Competition at the National Sustainable Design Expo brings together students, nonprofit organizations, government agencies, and businesses that are working to create a sustainable future

 The Expo is a unique opportunity to discover innovative, cutting-edge technologies developed by university students and their faculty advisors, learn what nonprofit organizations and government agencies are doing to advance sustainability, experience sustainable products that are currently available, and recruit talented hires with backgrounds in the broad range of disciplines found the sustainability arena.